-The DX3 controller can generate two types of reports: controller events and irrigation statistics.
+The DXi controller can generate three types of reports: controller events, water usage, and soil sensor status.

 Controller Events

 Controller Event reports show controller information such as station start and stop times, station duration, and more.
 The information displayed will be similar to the information displayed in the Laguna central software, Reports -> Irrigation Statistics reports.